 Under Saddle Pickups

-They are the next cheapest and easiest to install yourself.
+They’re the next cheapest and easiest to install yourself.
 They sound good and work well.

-Under saddle pickups are a great choice if you want your pickup to be hidden and still want good sound quality.
+Under-saddle pickups are a great choice if you want your pickup to be hidden and still want good sound quality.

 Internal Microphone Pickups

-If you are looking into getting one of these, I recommend the LR Baggs Anthem Active system that runs off a rechargeable lithium ion battery.
-You need to re-charge it about once or twice per year.
-It has great sound quality and sounds amazing when paired with external monitors (like in church).
+If you’re looking into getting one of these, I recommend the LR Baggs Anthem Active system that runs off a rechargeable lithium-ion battery.
+You need to recharge it about once or twice per year.

 Should I Put A Pickup In My Acoustic Guitar?